FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 1. Pick up remaining parts for kit.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+Niki Feedback: Looks really good, I like the use of coloring and spacing, and its very clear to the user what the purpose of the pi is.
+A nice next step could be formatting the time to say X hours and X minutes.
+If you wanted to use the buttons, you could also include a few more countdowns like # days until tickets go on sale, or # days until the opener of another team

 # Lab 2 Part 2